-It had been many moons, yet Greysun kept reliving Otual’s actions.
-He seethed while thinking of the more than one hundred thousand baden he’d lost.
+It had been nearly seven moons, yet Commandant Virgil Greysun was still bedeviled by Otual’s actions.
+He seethed, thinking of the more than one hundred thousand baden he’d lost on the boys.
 On top of which, he’d personally had to cover the costs of returning every conscript to their home.

-Lord Melazera would be displeased that he'd not stopped the knight.
-A dissatisfaction that could be lethal.
+Lord Melazera, who he’d carefully avoided since then, was said to be most displeased that he'd not stopped the knight.
+A dissatisfaction that could still prove lethal.

 I’ll not be revenged on merely one knight.
 I’ll make them all suffer.

-Yet, for his plan to be successful, he required his lord’s permission and so traveled north to Farr Castle.
+Yet, before he could enact his plan, he required his lord’s permission, so he traveled to Farr Castle.

-The Lord of Lorness enquired in a lazy, apathetic tone as he threw a grape to a flamboyant red parrot, “How are my army assets in Fairness Crossing?”
+The Lord of Lorness leaned forward then enquired in a lazy, apathetic tone as he threw a walnut to a flamboyant red parrot that was tied to a perch with a leather thong, “How are my army assets in Fairness Crossing?”

-Greysun watched the bird crush the morsel in his sharp beak.
-“My Lord, the trainees I have left will be ready when you call.”
+Greysun watched the bird catch the hard shell in its claw, crushing it easily with its sharp beak, picking the meaty morsel from the bone-like shards.
+“My lord, the trainees I have left will be ready when you call.”

 “That you have left?”
-His lord’s icy tone chilled Greysun.
+Melazera’s icy tone sent a shiver up his spine.